angelcatu/NewsApp/README.md

 # NewsApp
-Application for get news applying mvvm architecture and Firebase Auth
+Application for get news applying mvvm and modular architecture with Firebase Auth

 ## Architecture